Artmansky/wavASM/README.md

 # wavASM

-Another of my University's projects.
 Written in C#, C++ and MASM64.
 Program converts stereo WAV file to MONO using chosen technique.